Want to Volunteer for Kids with Cancer?

 If appointed as a Local Chapter Director, you will receive a contract to review, sign, and return.
 You'll then receive a manual to review and instructions for participating in the training program.

-THE CURRENT APPLICATION PERIOD IS OPEN
+THE CURRENT APPLICATION PERIOD IS CLOSED

 January - March: accepting & processing applications

 April - June: applications can be submitted, but will not be processed

 October - December: applications can be submitted, but will not be processed